 The mentoring networks at KU provide a forum for individuals to share their knowledge and life experiences with other Jayhawks.

 KU Mentoring is coordinated by the KU Alumni Association in partnership with the School of Business, School of Engineering, School & Architecture & Design, and the College of Liberal Arts & Sciences.
-The program was rolled out to all KU alumni and students during the fall 2018 semester.

 Who can use KU Mentoring?